stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```
 - How many chromosomes are there?
-     - You will learn more about the awk command later in this course.
+     - You will learn more about the *awk* command later in this course.
-- Warning: uniq is really stupid; it can only spot that two lines are the same if they are right next to one another.
-Your therefore almost always want to sort your input data before using uniq.
+- Warning: *uniq* is really stupid; it can only spot that two lines are the same if they are right next to one another.
+Your therefore almost always want to sort your input data before using *uniq*.

 - Do you understand how this command is working?
 Why not try building it up piece by piece to see what it does?